Showcase Feature

 Gardening for Wildlife

-Interestingly there are no feeders in this garden; as Glenn says, he “Feeds the birds with his plants.”
-This strategy is clearly successful, as sightings of cedar waxwings, band-tailed pigeons, California towhees, and oat titmice attest.
-Great horned owls can be heard calling to each other in the evenings.
-Thrillingly, a California quail was recently seen!
-The meadow provides shelter for grassland birds, and rock piles were created as homes for lizards.
+Interestingly, there are no feeders in this garden—Glenn prefers to “feed the birds with his plants.”
+The results speak for themselves: cedar waxwings, band-tailed pigeons, California towhees, and oak titmice are regulars.
+Great horned owls call to one another in the evenings, and a California quail was recently spotted—a thrilling first!
+Bushtits, oak titmice, lesser goldfinches, and Bewick’s wrens have all nested here.
+The meadow provides shelter for grassland birds, and rock piles offer refuge for lizards.

 Green Home Features